scio-labs/offchain-resolver-ts/packages/server/README.md

-# ENS Offchain Gateway for Aleph Zero – Gateway Server (Worker)
+# ENS Offchain Gateway & Registration Relayer for AZERO.ID

 > **See [README.md](../../README.md) for more information.**

 ## Getting Started

+@TODO Nimish: Anything to add here?

 ### Development